Bora Bora Society Islands, French Polynesia Travel Guide

 Bora Bora's infrastructure has some limitations for travelers with mobility challenges, requiring prior planning.

 Limited infrastructure specifically caters to easy wheelchair access.
-Most public areas and older establishments lack accessible design.
+Nearly all public areas and ancient establishments lack accessible design.

-Many lagoon-based activities, like boarding boats for snorkeling or diving, may present difficulties.
+Many lagoon-based activities, like boarding boats for snorkeling or scuba diving, may present difficulties.

-No specific services are widely publicized or readily available for travelers with visual or hearing impairments.
+No specific services are widely publicized or readily available for travelers with sight or hearing difficulties impairments.

 The best approach involves contacting individual resorts, tour operators, and the French Polynesia tourism board directly before booking.